 Ultimately, Moscow held (and Stalin stuck around to see it), but the late Spring ’42 line opened with an Axis drive around Voronezh that looked unstoppable.
 The Soviets began hastily preparing defenses along the far banks of the Volga between Moscow to Stalingrad, anticipating the impending Axis breakout in the fast-approaching Summer.
 The lines for both sides might stretch to the breaking point (much as they did historically in the Caucuses at this time).
 What is Russian for "Game over, man; game over!"?

 However, that breakout never came!
 For all the good luck the Axis enjoyed in ’41, the Soviets finally caught enough breaks in ’42 to “take the blows” and (more-or-less) hold their line.
 In the meantime, the Axis cleared Crimea, Odessa, and then marched on Leningrad with the many units freed up from those campaigns.
-They probed the Soviet line between Leningrad and Moscow looking to break through at the Valdai Hills, but through sheer grit the Soviets held on.
-Voronezh was a bogged down, Verdun-esue meat grinder and the Germans could pull no rabbits out of their tanks elsewhere.
+They probed the Soviet line between Leningrad and Moscow looking to breakthrough at the Valdai Hills, but through sheer grit, the Soviets held on.
+Voronezh was a bogged down, Verdun-esque meat grinder, and the Germans could pull no rabbits out of their tanks elsewhere.
 The Soviet Union had survived the crisis!